elliottcooper18/TCP-Joke-Server/README.md

 ## Interesting points

 Dynamic memory allocation is used for the structure, and the name inside the structure.
-I decided to use this, as for the name, nobody knows how long a name will be, by using this, memory can be allocated from the heap, for whatever length of name the user decides to input (within reason)
+I decided to use this, as for the name, nobody knows how long a name will be.
+By using this, memory can be allocated from the heap, for whatever length of name the user decides to input (within reason)

 The function `read_line_from_network()` is used to continually read from the network until all characters have been read.
 This is because only a specific number of bytes can be read at one time, and by using this function that I have written, it allows for all the data to be captured by the buffer.